elvis822/hello-world/README.md

 # hello-world
 My name is Unachukwu Elvis Chinemerem.
 Popularly known as Pablomacanacii.
 I am intending to become a computer programmer especially in the aspect of web developing.
 I already have some background knowledge like html, Introduction to CSS.
 I pray this site help me reach my dream of becoming an international, classic computer programmer
+Nevertheless, i've decided to widen out and acquire more useful skills.
+The Data Science Course is an impactful and practical programme.
+With the skills just acquired, i hope to attain more positions in the IT Field whilst still grabbing more with the time left.